“Ah. Passion, puppy love, promise…”

 That’s not fair brah!!!

 We are both huge, huge snoozers.
 I’ve slept for 13.5 hours straight in one sitting before and that was the only time I told myself “oh yes, I finally got enough sleep.”
 If I get anything less than 9 hours of sleep, the best I can be is 80% functioning.
-The same goes for Jared because his work requires lots of laborious problem solving and thinking skills.
+The same goes for Hubby because his work requires lots of laborious problem solving and thinking skills.

 We have recently come to terms with our character flaw so every Saturday will become an actual…Saturday!
 Guilt-free snoozes, even when we have chores, it’s pushed to Sunday.